 The internal rules were adopted in 1979 at the Leipzig meeting.
-They were amended in 1992 in Québec and issued as CIMCIM Bye-laws.
+They were amended in 1992 in Québec and issued as CIMCIM By-laws.

 1. Name and Address

-The name of the organization is the International Committee of Musical Instrument Collections and Museums, hereafter referred to as the Committee or CIMCIM.
-Its address for purposes of correspondence is care of the president of the Committee.
+The name of the organization is the International Committee of Museums and Collections of Instruments and Music, hereafter referred to as the Committee or CIMCIM.
+Its address for purposes of correspondence is care of the Chair of the Committee.

 2. Relationship with ICOM

-The Committee is an International Committee of the International Council of Museums (ICOM), established under Article 17 para 3 of the Statutes of ICOM.
-Its activities are at all times subject to the Statutes and these Rules, made in accordance with Article 28 of the Statutes.
+The Committee is an International Committee of the International Council of Museums (ICOM), established under Article 16 of the Statutes of ICOM (2017).
+Its activities are at all times subject to the Statutes and conform to the ICOM Internal Rules (2017) particularly as detailed in Art.
+7.

 The aims of CIMCIM are to:

-1) Support the aims and objectives of ICOM, in particular with references to the professional activities relating to museums and collections of musical instruments of all kinds and from all countries;
+3.1 Support the aims and objectives of ICOM, in particular with references to the professional activities relating to museums and collections of musical instruments and music of all kinds and from all countries;

-3) Formulate and carry out a program of activities related to museums and collections of musical instruments;
+3.3 Formulate and carry out a program of activities related to museums and collections of musical instruments and music;

-4) Provide a forum of communication, co-operation and information exchange between museums, professional museum workers and others concerned with musical instrument museums and collections of musical instruments;
+3.4 Provide a forum of communication, cooperation and information exchange between museums, professional museum workers, and others concerned with musical instrument museums and collections of musical instruments and music;

-The membership of the International Committee shall comprise those persons being individual members or designated representatives of Institutional members of ICOM who request membership of the Committee, and such other persons (not exceeding 20% of the Committee’s membership) who are co-opted to the Committee
+4.1 The membership of the International Committee shall comprise those persons being individual members or designated representatives of Institutional members of ICOM who request membership of the Committee, and such other persons (not exceeding 20% of the Committee’s membership) who are co-opted to the Committee.

-3) Co-opted members, being persons not members of ICOM who provide professional services to museums or who aid and co-operate with musical instrument collections through research, curatorial, performance, educational or conservation activities and who accept and abide by the ICOM Code of Ethics (but who do not buy or sell cultural property for profit).
+4.2.3 Co-opted members, being persons not members of ICOM who provide professional services to museums or who aid and co-operate with musical instrument and music collections through research, curatorial, performance, educational or conservation activities and who accept and abide by the ICOM Code of Ethics.
 Members in this category shall be co-opted by the Board only in conjunction with a specific project or for a specific period of time.

 5. Rights of Members